 - fresh durian (Thailand, Vietnam)

-- baobab fruit (Tanzania)
+- baobab fruit and ice cream (Tanzania, Madagascar)

 - raw cacao (Fiji)